 In serving over 300,000 people per year and with a budget of over $1 billion, the Alabama College System includes 21 community colleges, four technical colleges, Marion Military Institute, Athens State University, the Alabama Industrial Development Training Institute, and the Alabama Technology Network.

 In his role as Chancellor, Bradley also served as Chairman of the State Workforce Planning Council.
 In that role he oversaw all of Alabama’s workforce development efforts, giving him a keen understanding of the state’s ability to expand the workforce by fostering a business climate that creates good jobs.

 Since 2010, Bradley has worked as an attorney in Mobile focusing on economic development efforts for a wide range of business clients.
 He is also Vice Chairman of the Eastern Shore Chamber of Commerce’s Economic Development Council and serves on the Board of Directors for the South Baldwin Chamber of Commerce.

-Rebecca is the Executive Director of United Way of Baldwin County, and they are the parents of four children: Patrick, a graduate of The University of the South, works for Hargrove Engineers + Constructors in Mobile; Kathleen, a graduate of the University of Alabama, works in Huntsville; Laura, a graduate of Tulane University, works for Mobile Baykeeper in Mobile; and Colin, a junior at Tulane University.
+Rebecca is the President and CEO of the Community Foundation of South Alabama, and they are the parents of four children: Patrick, a graduate of The University of the South, works for Hargrove Engineers + Constructors in Mobile; Kathleen, a graduate of the University of Alabama, works in Huntsville; Laura, a graduate of Tulane University, works for Mobile Baykeeper in Mobile; and Colin, a junior at Tulane University.